Becoming a Masterful Communicator

 Hi, this is Grant Herbert, leadership and sustainable performance coach, and today let's continue our conversation about building great relationships within your team by helping you become a masterful communicator.

 So, what does it mean to be a masterful communicator?
 I'm not talking about getting up on stages or being an orator.
-It's great if you reach that point, but being masterful is about communicating with others—individually or collectively in your team—no matter the size of your organisation.
-It's about doing so confidently and ensuring your message is well received.
-It's about shedding those bad habits, like thinking communication happened just because you said something.
-It's about setting things up in your favour, so there's less confusion, and everyone knows with clarity where you're headed together.
+It's about communicating with others confidently and ensuring your message is well received.
 Great communication is a key element in reducing the conflict and stress that you, your team, and your organisation may be experiencing.

 Before diving into those areas, remember that the foundation of all this lies in your identity.
-It all starts with your personal leadership because how you feel about yourself will shape your communication with others.
-With that as your foundation, these three areas will give you the right skill set to communicate effectively with anyone on your team.
+How you feel about yourself will shape your communication with others.